 What we do know: COVID-19 vaccines save lives

-COVID-19 The vaccines are currently available for anyone 12 years of age and older.
+dose than the dose recommended for people 12 years and older.
 If you have any questions or concerns, don't hesitate to talk with your pediatrician.